cybersamx/terraform-gke/README.md

 # Terraform GKE

-This is a simple Terraform project that was used in the demo for my talk "Terraforming on GCP" talk at the Google Cloud Platform LA Meetup at Google Playa Vista, Nov 6, 2019.
+This is a simple Terraform project that was used in the demo for my talk "[Terraforming your Infrastructure on GCP](https://www.slideshare.net/Cybersam/terraforming-your-infrastructure-on-gcp)" talk at the Google Cloud Platform LA Meetup at Google Playa Vista, Nov 6, 2019.

 In the talk, I mentioned that infrastructure as code (IaC) works on different abstract levels of a system.
 And there are tools available at each of these levels.
 Combine different tools to best meet your needs.